ikarus-project/ikarus/docs/website/cppRef.md

 # C++ recommendations
 As you may know by now Ikarus is written in C++.
-On this page we summerize recommendation tzo dig deeper into C++ coding.
+On this page we summerize recommendation to dig deeper into C++ coding.

 ### Should i write a member function or a free- function?
 Scott Meyers recommends the following algorithm: [Link](http://cpptips.com/nmemfunc_encap)